marc2332/freya/readme.md

 - Browser-like devtools

 ## TO-DO 🚧
-Besides all the [tracking](https://github.com/marc2332/freya/issues?q=is%3Aopen+is%3Aissue+label%3Atracking) feautures:
+Besides all the [tracking](https://github.com/marc2332/freya/issues?q=is%3Aopen+is%3Aissue+label%3Atracking) issues, here are some of the things to do:
 - [ ] Support for percentages in padding
 - [ ] Add `Flex` component (using [taffy](https://github.com/dioxusLabs/taffy)).
 - [ ] Documentation